dortania/OpenCore-Install-Guide/ktext.md

    * Used for Apple Hot keys and FileVault support when OpenCore's built-in drivers do not work with your firmware.
 Recommended to test without it first.

 * [VirtualSmc.efi](https://github.com/acidanthera/VirtualSMC/releases)
-   * Used for proper FileVault support, cannot be used with FakeSMC
+   * Only used for proper FileVault support, cannot be used with FakeSMC.

 For a full list of compatible drivers, see 11.2 Properties in the [OpenCorePkg Docs](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf)